Bop2000/DANTE/Evaluations on Synthetic Functions/Surrogate model/README.md

 # Pipeline

-To conduct evaluations on synthetic functions using exact functions, please run the following line in terminal:
+To conduct evaluations on synthetic functions using surrogate model, please run the following line in terminal:

 ```shell
 bash run.sh